fraterenz/Project/README.md

 # Questions for TAs

+* Discuss the weights if it is just correct to divide by the median?

 * Number of views of a page:
     * We are not sure if we should take into account the “relevance” of the article by normalizing the views of a page.
 For instance, if there is a civil conflict in Paris, where 2 civilians are found dead.
 The page would be more visualized than for instance a page talking about an attack in Stockholm, as the Parisian population is twice the size of Stockholm population.
 Should we normalize by the population size of the country in conflict?
     * Another hypothesis could be that the views are not from unique people, meaning that a person can visit multiple times a given page, so the statistics could be a bit biased, no?
 Maybe by normalizing we can minimize the bias?